 This page summarizes the policies, acts, and laws that apply to Sexual Violence.
-Click on the document title for more information.
+Click on the title to download the document in PDF format.

 Sexual Misconduct, as defined by this policy comprises a broad range of behaviors that is not tolerated in the UWF community.
 The University is committed to fostering a community that promotes prompt reporting of all types of sexual misconduct and gender-based discrimination.
 This Policy outlines the University's processes for hanlding acts of sexual misconduct or gender-based discrimination.

 Under the VAWA Act, the Campus SaVE Act outlines specific mandates and process for college campuses and universities in how they address issues of sexual misconduct and relationship violence.

 VAWA is a United States federal law that addresses issues of domestic and sexual violence by funding services within communities that work to prevent, increase awareness about, and respond to these issues.